 .
 We also advise using this type of cleaner weekly.
 Finally, we suggest keeping all surfaces dry and wiping away any moisture with a terrycloth, squeegee or even a towel.

 Sir Grout techs recommend staying away from abrasive cleaning products as well.
 This is particularly important if the grout is cement-based and hasn't been sealed properly.
 Cement grout is porous and absorbs liquids and other substances that can quickly make the grout look dirty and worn.
 Sir Grout products are also safe for people and pets.
-Our natural cleaner is even enhanced with an antimicrobial formula that inhibits the growth of bacteria and fungi for up to a week.
-Here is a complete guide for more information and tips on how to clean grout
+Our natural cleaner is even enhanced with an ingredient that can help inhibit the growth of bacteria, fungi, mold, and other microorganisms.
+Here is a complete guide for more information and tips on How to Clean Grout

 Finally, have in mind that excessive scrubbing can damage your grout.
 The best way to avoid dirt buildup and fungi growth is to have your grout sealed.
 Properly sealed grout lines are easy to clean so excessive scrubbing won't be necessary and they are also resistant to water, spills, stains and fungi growth.
 If you don't know if your grout is sealed or whether your grout's sealer is in good condition you should place a few drops of water on the grout.
 If the water seeps in, the grout must be resealed.

 When you're looking for grout cleaning and hard surface restoration, Sir Grout is the best choice.
 Whether you need your tile and grout cleaned and sealed or a stone restoration job, Sir Grout can help you.
 With locations

 throughout the U.S., Sir Grout has developed a solid reputation for quality and great customer care.
 Call us at (866) 476-8863

 or fill out the form on our page to ask about a free quote or to find a Sir Grout near you.